heathkh/rayforge/docs-site/getting-started/index.md

 Welcome to Rayforge!
 This section will help you install, configure, and run your first laser job.

-## Prerequisites

-Before you begin, ensure you have:

-- A GRBL-based laser cutter or engraver
-- A computer running Linux or Windows
-- A USB cable or network connection to your machine
-- Design files (SVG, DXF, PDF, or images) ready to laser

 ## Installation Steps

 1. **[Install Rayforge](installation.md)** - Choose your platform and follow the installation guide